 New York City and Las Vegas.
 They're the two cities I've heard mentioned most often by backpackers on extended trips who are planning to pass through the United States for the first time.

 I can't argue about New York City; it's one of the greatest cities on the planet.
-Though I am a little biased, having grown up 20 minutes from Manhattan.
+Though I am slightly biased, I grew up 20 minutes from Manhattan.

-Since moving to Austin in 2016 and doing more domestic travel, I've come to appreciate many more of the wonderful cities in my country.
+Since moving to Austin in 2016 and doing more domestic travel, I've come to appreciate more wonderful cities in my country.

 If you're reading this from abroad, you'll need to apply for a USA Electronic visa before coming to visit.